rnystrom/RNThemeManager/README.md

 #### Font Sizes

 RNThemeManager automatically builds your font and size based on the keyword for the font.
-Each font name should be accompanied by a font size key that is the **font name suffixed with "Size"**.
+Each font name must be accompanied by a font size key that is the **font name suffixed with "Size"**.
 For example:

 ``` objective-c
 headerFont : ArialRoundedMTBold